-Blessed Thistle CHOP ON SALE until supplies run out
+Blessed Thistle CHOP ON SALE while supplies last

 Blessed Thistle CHOP (Centaurea benedicta)